 There may also be an opportunity to meet with your local Member of Parliament.

+Business Management: areas such as Human Resources, Learning and Development, Pay Services, and Information Technology.
 If you are interested in a career in human resource management, payroll, industrial relations, occupational health and safety, information technology, and/or web design, this is the program for you.

+Facilities Management and Maintenance: a dedicated team who oversee the maintenance and upkeep of Parliament House and its surrounding garden spaces.
+If you are interested in a career in any of the building trades, horticulture, greenskeeping, gardening, security, and/or building and project management, this is the program for you.
 If you are applying for this stream you must wear suitable clothing for working outdoors including steel cap boots, long pants and a hat.
 Safety gear such as goggles, earmuffs and gloves will be provided for you to use during your placement.

+Community Engagement and Broadcasting: these two teams undertake a range of work to connect the community with the work of Parliament.
 If you are interested in a career in journalism, professional writing, communications, education, broadcast media, working with community organisations and/or events, this is the program for you.

+Hospitality (Kitchen): this diverse team runs events, catering programs as well as Strangers Corridor and Sessions Café at Parliament House.
 If you are interested in a career in hospitality or event management and want real world experience in a working café and kitchen, this is the program for you.

-Parliament of Victoria will do its best to have placements available across the different areas of professional service.
-However, from time to time a placement in a particular area may not be available due to a range of factors associated with the work of Parliament.
+Parliament of Victoria will do its best to have placements available across the different areas of professional service, however, from time to time a placement in a particular area may not be possible.

 Find out more

 Brenda Kittelty on (03) 9651 8556 or email firstname.lastname@example.org

-Parliamentary Services Program — Yasmina Khayat, Learning and Development team on (03) 8682 2629 or email email@example.com
+Yasmina Khayat on (03) 8682 2629 or email email@example.com

 - Created: Wednesday, 04 August 2021 09:58

 - Last Updated: Wednesday, 13 October 2021 10:31